theworldinsepia/theworldinsepia.github.io/about/index.md

 The website was made using a modified version of the [comical-jekyll-theme](https://github.com/chrisanthropic/comical-jekyll-theme).
 The font used in this comic is [Back issues BB](https://blambot.com/products/back-issues).
 The banner font is [Mode Seven](https://www.fontspace.com/modeseven-font-f2369).
 Comics are drawn using [Clip Studio Paint](https://www.clipstudio.net/en/) and scripted using [Scrivener](https://www.literatureandlatte.com/scrivener/overview).

-**The first two chapters of The World in Sepia comprise Act I of a larger, planned out story.
-I am planning to release each future chapter in one or two batches.
+**The World in Sepia will span five planned chapters.
+Updates are sporadic, but the plan is to finish the story by the end of 2022.
 Sign up for the RSS feed to get the latest posts.**

 ---